-All but Object 263 and the S-51 (both Soviet self-propelled guns) are available in the “tanks” section of my shop.
-If you want to know more about each of these without visiting the product pages, keep reading.
+All but Object 263 and the S-51 (both Soviet self-propelled guns) are available in the “historical tanks 1/285” section of my shop.
+[I keep retroactively editing that link, mainly because I keep splitting up the tanks into different sections as I add more of them; it makes them easier to find] If you want to know more about each of these without visiting the product pages, keep reading.

 All eight are experimental and/or cancelled projects.